alexandarristic/ecceAppChallenge2018/README.md

 **Search for Mental Health Services Near You**

-Using a slightly modified version of the Near Me widget, users can find locations within a specified radius (1-5 kilometers) of their current location.
+Using a modified version of the Near Me widget, users can find locations within a specified radius (1-5 kilometers) of their current location.
 Users can edit such distances as they desire using an interactive slider and then see a drop-down of all the locations that meet the specified distance criteria.

 **Find Directions to Your Chosen Mental Health Facility**

-Using the directions, or Where To, widget, a user can specify an origin and destination for a trip, such as to a mental health service, a mode of transportation (car or walking), and time or distance impedance parameters to create a shortest route path between these two points.
+Using the directions, or Where To widget, a user can specify an origin and destination for a trip, such as to a mental health service, a mode of transportation (car or walking), and time or distance impedance parameters to create a shortest route path between these two points.
 As well, users have the option to insert waypoints with the add dialog to factor in brief stops towards their final destination.

 *Navigating the Mental Facilities Layers and Sharing!*
 If a user desires to look at all available, top-rated mental health facilities in central Toronto, they may click on the Layer List widget and toggle on and off different types of mental health services available in the region.
 Users may also look to the Legend widget so that they are able to distinguish between the different types of mental health providers, facilities, and services

 ---

 # Data Sources

 App Development